architects-land/minecraft-scaleway-frontend/README.md

 - `SERVER_NAME` is the name of this server (shown in the debug screen)
 - `WHITELIST` is the whitelist (same syntax of the CLI's arg)

+To save the logs, bind a volume to `/app/logs`.

 ## Technology

 - Minestom